Cusps of hyperbolic 4-manifolds and rational homology spheres: Colouring the 3-cube

 \begin{proof} Non-homeomorphic manifolds are non-isometric.
 Manifolds with colourings of different rank are non-isometric either, since they are orbifold covers of the same orbifold with different degrees, and therefore have different volume.
-It is enough then to distinguish distinct DJ classes with the same homeomorphism type and rank of the colouring.
+It is enough then to distinguish distinct $DJ$-equivalence classes with the same homeomorphism type and rank of the colouring.
 To do this, we first find fundamental domains and side-pairings for each manifold, using the methods in \cite[Section 3]{KS?}.
-We then look at the maximal toric sublattices in each lattice, and then look at the length spectra of geodesics in said tori.
-These are generated as the lengths of integer linear combinations of the generating translations in the maximal toric sublattices.
-Those spectra are pairwise distinct for each set of DJ classes with the same homeomorphism type and rank, and therefore all the DJ classes are pairwise non-isometric. \end{proof}
+We then look at the maximal translation sublattices in each lattice, and then check the length spectra of geodesics in the corresponding tori.

+The latter are generated as the lengths of integer linear combinations of the generating translations.
+Those spectra are pairwise distinct for each set of $DJ$-equivalence classes with the same homeomorphism type and rank, and therefore any two distinct $DJ$-equivalence classes of proper colourings of $\mathcal{C}$ correspond to a pair of non-isometric manifolds. \end{proof}